weiglemc/weiglemc.github.io/_publications/bibtex.md

 ```
 # [clark-icmcs99](#clark-icmcs99)

-Michele Clark, and Kevin Jeffay, "[Application-Level Measurements of Performance on the vBNS (poster)](http://dx.doi.org/10.1109/MMCS.1999.778437)," In *Proceedings of the IEEE International Conference on Multimedia Computing and Systems*.
-Florence, Italy, June 1999, pp. 362-366.
+Michele Clark, and Kevin Jeffay, "[Application-Level Measurements of Performance on the vBNS](http://dx.doi.org/10.1109/MMCS.1999.778437)," In *Proceedings of the IEEE International Conference on Multimedia Computing and Systems*.
+Florence, Italy, June 1999, pp. 362-366, poster.

 [](#clark-icmcs99Bib)
 **Bibtex entry:**